aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 :::tip Debugging?
 This will build a release binary: `aptos-core/target/release/aptos-node`.
 The release binaries tend to be substantially faster than debug binaries but lack debugging information useful for development.
 To build a debug binary, omit the `--release` flag.

+You can also run this directly as `./aptos-core/target/release/aptos-node -f ./fullnode.yaml` after running `cargo build -p aptos-node --release`
 :::

 ---